pnp/blog/content/post/working-with-custom-connectors-in-power-platform-for-beginners.md

 Operation ID: This is going to be the string, which is used in the operation.
 Keep it simple, I guess.

-After that information is provided it\'s time for our request.
+After that information is provided it's time for our request.

 {{< image alt="custom-connector-6.png" src="images/blog/working-with-custom-connectors-in-power-platform-for-beginners/custom-connector-6.png" >}}